Anindya0207/javascript-algorithms/src/playground/Strivers/GreatFE.md

 ### Polyfills

+- Extending existign prototypes can be dangerous as in there can be `namespace collisions` like two or more libraries are trying to update the native prototype.
+This is only ok iof we are trying to write a polyfill ie the browser has no native support for some features and we are adding it in the builtin native prototype
 - Pollyfills are those libraries which give modern functionilities to the older browser who lack native support.
 - `core-js` is a library which helps with teh missing features / polyfills `import 'core-js/actual/array/flat-map';`